Series 1 - Episode 13

 - Steed's agents aren't much chop when faced with Benson - first Wilson, then Scott, are easily dispatched by the one-eyed assassin.

-- There is a photo in Dave Rogers' The Avengers (page 20, ITV Books/Michael Joseph 1984 paperback reprint) which is attributed to Toy Trap but is actually from this episode as it shows Malou Pantera and Ian Hendry in Yvette's artist's studio flat.
+- There is a photo in The Avengers by Dave Rogers (ITV Books/Michael Joseph 1984 paperback reprint, p.
+20) which is attributed to Toy Trap but is actually from this episode as it shows Malou Pantera and Ian Hendry in Yvette's artist's studio flat.
 Confirmation that it is from this episode is that an almost identical picture is in the Tele-Snaps for the episode, reprinted in the guide booklet that came with the StudioCanal Series 1&2 set.

 - This was the first episode of The Avengers shown on Westward Television as it was scheduled in the ITV network for the evening of 29 April 1961 when Westward started broadcasting.
 Westward continued to show all episodes of The Avengers from this point although sometimes the order they were shown in is different to other channels.

 - The only script available for this episode is a rehearsal script which does not have a cast list so we don't know if the minor players were listed at all.